boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

                                int (*task)(FIO_ARY_TYPE obj, void *arg),
                                void *arg);
 ```

-/**
- * Iteration using a callback for each entry in the array.
+Iteration using a callback for each entry in the array.

- *
- * The callback task function must accept an the entry data as well as an opaque
+The callback task function must accept an the entry data as well as an opaque user pointer.

- * user pointer.
- *
- * If the callback returns -1, the loop is broken.
+If the callback returns -1, the loop is broken.
 Any other value is ignored.

- *
- * Returns the relative "stop" position, i.e., the number of items processed +
+Returns the relative "stop" position (number of items processed + starting point).
- * the starting point.
- */

 #### `FIO_ARY_EACH`

 ```c
 #define FIO_ARY_EACH(array, pos)                                               \
   if ((array)->ary)                                                            \